qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/theming.rst

 Parsing LESS files
 ==================

 There are different ways for parsing LESS files into CSS.
+Our LESS files were created with version 1.2.1 of LESS.
+Please make sure that you have this version installed.

 * `LESS.js <http://www.lesscss.org/>`_: If you are working on source variant of qooxdoo mobile, you can include less.js and link LESS in the application ``index.html`` file directly.
 Just uncomment the following lines in the ``index.html`` file: